-- Never operate the engine and conveyor until you have read and completely understand this manual, the power unit's Operator's Manual, and each of the Safety Messages found on the safety signs on the power unit and machine.
+Never operate the engine and tender until you have read and comprehend the information.
+Also, read the engine operator's manual.
+Be familiar with the safety messages found on the decals around the unit.

-- Personal protective equipment including;
+- 2. Personal protective equipment including;

-- hard hat
+- Hard hat

-- safety glasses
+- Safety glasses

-- safety shoes
+- Protective shoes

-- gloves
+- Work gloves

-are recommended during operation, adjustment, maintaining, repairing, or moving the implement.
+are recommended during operation, adjustment, maintaining, repairing, transportation and storage of the equipment.

-- Do not allow long hair, loose fitting clothing or jewelry to be around equipment. - PROLONGED EXPOSURE TO LOUD NOISE MAY CAUSE PERMANENT HEARING LOSS!
+- 3. Do not allow long hair, loose fitting clothing or jewelry to be around equipment. - 4.
+PROLONGED EXPOSURE TO LOUD NOISE MAY CAUSE PERMANENT HEARING LOSS!

 Agricultural equipment can often be noisy enough to cause permanent, partial hearing loss.
-We recommend that hearing protection be worn on a fulltime basis if the noise in the operator's position exceeds 80db.
+We recommend that hearing protection be worn on a full-time basis if the noise exceeds 80db.